 What is The Boat Race?The Boat Race is an annual event between crews from the University of Oxford and the University of Cambridge.
-It was first raced in 1829 and is now one of the world’s oldest and most famous amateur sporting events, offering an unrivalled educational experience to the students who take part.
+The Men's Boat Race was first raced in 1829 and is now one of the world’s oldest and most famous amateur sporting events.
+The Women's Boat Race first took place in 1927.
+For every student athlete in one of the eight crews competing, being part of The Boat Race is an unrivalled educational and athletic experience.
 The world-famous sporting event between the UK’s two greatest universities now spans 185 years of rivalry and The Boat Race has become synonymous with British tradition and excellence.
 The Boat Race has established itself as the epitome of amateur sport, raced by scholar athletes who combine academic rigour with elite physical prowess.
 There is no greater occasion.
 The Boat Race takes place in London on the famous Championship Course that stretches over 4.25 miles of tidal Thames in West London between Putney and Mortlake.
 The Boat Race is regularly attended by over 250,000 spectators at the banks of the river and watched by many millions more on television.
 2022 will see the 167th Men's Boat Race and the 76th Women's Boat Race.

 Fans of The Boat Race from around the world usually pick one team to support!
 Cambridge University Boat Club wears the light ‘Duck Egg’ blue, whilst the Oxford crews wear dark blue.
 The teams compete in eight-oared rowing boats, each steered by a cox who sits in the stern or back of the boat.
 The cox is the only crew member who faces in the direction they are moving.
 The rowers and coxes on the teams come from all backgrounds with different levels of rowing experience.
 The crews will be made up of Olympians, World Champions alongside those students who learned to row at Oxford and Cambridge.
 All students on the teams are subject to the same entry requirements as any other students at the Universities and to be eligible to row, all students must be studying on a full-time course.
 Competing for a place in one of The Boat Race crews demands a high level of organisation as the students balance demanding academic commitments alongside training.
 The men’s and women’s top crews are known as the Blue Boats after the award their universities give them for competing in The Boat Race.
 Both universities have reserve crews.
 For the men, Oxford's reserve boat is called Isis, Cambridge's is called Goldie.
 The women's reserve boats are called Osiris (Oxford) and Blondie (Cambridge).